 Task: “Create similar functions to calculate the area of rectangles and use them in your draw_rectangle function to annotate rectangles.”

-3 thoughts on “Programming 102 “Think Like A Computer Scientist” (Python / Raspberry Pi)”
+3 responses to “Programming 102 “Think Like A Computer Scientist” (Python / Raspberry Pi)”